illinoistech-itm/jhajek/itmt-430/project-tutorials/Getting-Started-IT-Operations/Readme.md

 ### Template for Variables

 You will need to rename (using the `mv` command) the file: `template-for-variables.pkr.hcl` to `variables.pkr.hcl` this is the default file that Packer will look for.
 This file now contains secret information -- **you do not** want this to be in version control.
-This could be a legal issue or definately a security liability.
+This could be a legal issue or definitely a security liability.
 Before modifying this file make sure that you have the `variables.pkr.hcl` in your team repo `.gitignore` file.
 The reason we make the change on the buildserver and not on your local system is due to secrets (tokens).

 The first four values are specific and you will receive an email with the exact credentials to enter if you are the IT/Operations person for this sprint.